Crucifixion (song)

-"Crucifixion" (sometimes titled "The Crucifixion") is a 1966 song by Phil Ochs, a US singer-songwriter.
+"Crucifixion" (sometimes titled "The Crucifixion") is a 1966 song by Phil Ochs, an American singer-songwriter.
 Ochs described the song as "the greatest song I've ever written".

 The song

 Ochs wrote "Crucifixion" during a two-hour car ride in the middle of his November 1965 concert tour of the UK According to Ochs's manager, Arthur Gorson, the composer was "wary" of how his audience might react to the new song because it did not have an explicit political message.
 He need not have worried; his first public performance of "Crucifixion" was greeted by a standing ovation.

 The song is about the rise and fall of a hero, and the public's role in creating, destroying, and deifying its heroes.
 The first verse describes an event of cosmic proportions: "the universe explodes", "planets are paralyzed, [and] mountains are amazed" by the raising of a falling star.
 In the second stanza, a baby is born; the child has been "chosen for a challenge that is hopelessly hard", to redeem the world.
 The third and fourth verses describe the hero's development: he has the insight that "beneath the greatest love, there's a hurricane of hate", yet he is driven to spread his message of redemption despite the tremendous difficulty.